Shoug010/MyReadV0.1/README.md

 ```
 $ git clone https://github.com/Shoug010/MyReadV0.1.git
 ```
-   Or download zip

 ### Second: in the command line open the app file and Install the npm
 ```
 $ npm install
 ```
-when you finish you can start the App by typing?
+when you finish you can start the App by typing
 ```
 $ npm start
 ```